Snayff/econ_score_attack/dev/docs/docs/systems/ui_layout.md

-# UI Viewport Layout System
+# UI Layout System

-## Last Updated: 2024-06-11
+## Last Updated: 2025-05-11

 ---

 ## Overview

-The UI Viewport Layout System standardises the structure and presentation of all major views in the game, ensuring a consistent, modular, and accessible user experience.
+The UI Layout System standardises the structure and presentation of all major views in the game, ensuring a consistent, modular, and accessible user experience.
 Each view is composed of a set of defined regions—sidebars, top bar, and centre panel—using reusable UI components.
 This approach supports keyboard-only, controller-only, and keyboard-and-mouse navigation, and is designed for scalability and maintainability.

 ---